 Visitors to Amboseli National Park to enjoy free entry for two days

-Devolution Cabinet Secretary Eugene Wamalwa has waivered entry fee at the Amboseli National Park from September 10-12, as the second Arid and Semi-Arid Lands (ASAL) conference kicks off.
+Devolution Cabinet Secretary Eugene Wamalwa has waived entry fee at the Amboseli National Park from September 10-12, as the second Arid and Semi-Arid Lands (ASAL) conference kicks off.

 The two-day conference will be held at the park where the general public and other delegates will also have a chance to view wildlife at no cost.